LeetLLM

 The simplest strategy is greedy decoding: at every step, pick the single most probable token and commit to it.

-Using the table above, greedy decoding chooses delayed.
+Using the table above, greedy decoding chooses degraded.
 The sentence becomes:

 That's a fine sentence.
 But greedy decoding can fail when the best next word leads to a worse overall sentence.
-Imagine a slightly different distribution where delayed is most likely, but in followed by transit produces a much more natural and informative completion.
-Greedy doesn't explore that possibility because it locks in delayed immediately.
+Imagine a slightly different distribution where degraded is most likely, but needs followed by review produces a more useful completion.
+Greedy doesn't explore that possibility because it locks in degraded immediately.

 greedy-can-miss-higher-scoring-sequence.py